The Link Between Perfectionism and Anxiety in High-Achieving Women

 Procrastination or Burnout

-In my work with female leaders, entrepreneurs, athletes, young professionals, and women working in male-dominated industries, I often see perfectionism manifest as harsh and unkind self-talk, an inability to rest, or a constant fear of being "found out" as not good enough—despite impressive accomplishments.
+In my work with female leaders, athletes, young professionals, women working in male-dominated industries, and with business owners, I often see perfectionism manifest as the inability to rest, harsh and unkind self-talk, or a constant fear of being "found out" as not good enough, despite impressive accomplishments.

 Why It Hits High-Achieving Women the Hardest